fbdtemme/bencode/_sources/usage/customization_points.rst.txt

 --------------------

-Types that satisfy :cpp:concept:`event_producer` have a default implementation that allows the type to be assigned to :cpp:class:`bvalue` but is not always the most efficient.
+Types that satisfy :cpp:concept:`event_producer` have a default implementation that allows the type to be assigned to :cpp:class:`bvalue`, but is not always the most efficient.
 The default can be overriden by overriding :cpp:func:`bencode_assign_to_bvalue`

 .. code-block:: cpp